KarMiles/campervan-adventures/README.md

 Feature No. 6 enabling visitors to rent vehicles online finds itself outside the initial rollout due to necessity of employing technologies not included in the project.

-3. Structure
+# Plane 3.
+Structure

 The information is prioritised in the following order:
-*	Presentation of the holidays in a campervan
+1. Company offer
-*	Company offer
+2. Contact section
-*	Contact section
+3. Possibility to sign up for the newsletter.
-*	Possibility to sign up for the newsletter.
+4. Presentation of the holidays in a campervan

 Webpage has three main semantic sections:

-*	**Navigation bar** at the top of the page is conveniently available to the user at all times and contains links to: Home page, Our Campervans and Contact Us which show in the main section.
+1.	**Navigation bar** at the top of the page is conveniently available to the user at all times and contains links to pages: Home, Campervans, Garage, FAQ and Contact Us.

-*	**Main section in the middle**
+2.	**Main section** in the middle

     * Landing page - shows a short welcome and description of the company (About Us) and it's offerings (Campervans and Garage).